 Coconut oil, shea butter, Vitamin E, beeswax, and essential oils combine to create luxurious DIY lotion bars to combat dry hands.
 Warm a bar with your hands for a few seconds then rub across dry skin.
 To use on feet, rub the lotion bar across heels and bottom of feet, and put on a pair of socks before going to bed.

-Today I am going to share how I made my own DIY lotion bars with my favorite essential oils: lemon and lime.
+Lotion bars look like a bar of soap, but don’t get wet or lather.
+These lotion bars warm in your hands and are easy to rub on elbows, dry hands, knees and feet.
+Today I am going to share how I made my own lotion bars with my favorite essential oils: lemon and lime.

 The beauty of these melt and mold type projects is that you can customize them however you’d like!
 Your favorite ingredients, base oils, and essential oils.
 If you are allergic to coconut oil, you can use olive oil.
 You get the idea.

 DIY lotion bars are incredibly easy to make and only require a few ingredients.
 I love making beauty products and already had a lot of the supplies in my cupboard from when I made lip gloss and melt and pour soap last year.

 You will need equal ratios for this recipe, so that is easy to remember.
 I went with 2 oz. ratios.

 Homemade Lotion Bar Recipe